SACAS went Global

 - Tracking and recording complaints, including actions undertaken in response to them;

-- Ensuring that any appropriate correction and corrective action are taken.
+- Ensuring that any appropriate corrections and corrective actions are taken.

 Whenever possible, SACAS Ireland shall acknowledge receipt of the complaint and shall provide the complainant with progress reports and the result of the complaint.